zendps/osp_managed_prom/README.md

 # OSP Workshop

-This module provides automation to set up a basic reference architecture for Open Source Puppet Server, PuppetDB, and Foreman.
+This module provides the plumbing and automation to set up a basic reference architecture for Open Source Puppet Server, PuppetDB, and Foreman.

 ![Workshop Architecture](.architecture.png)